 Classes

 I teach a variety of writing, publishing, and editing craft classes for individuals, small groups and large groups.
 Check the events page for what I've got scheduled, or contact me to set up a class!
+You can also find the classes I'm currently offering at Lighthouse Writers Workshop (in Denver and via Zoom) on this page.

 Here are some of the craft classes I teach, that can be from 45 minutes to two hours long.